Androz2091/gitbook-test/docs/faq.md

 ### Npm error : this is related to npm not being able to find a file.

-If, when you try to install the modules with `npm install` this error appears, don't panic it is very easy to solve.
+If, when you try to install te modules with `npm install` this error appears, don't panic it is very easy to solve.

 ![](https://i.goopics.net/ZYdZv.png)